intershop/intershop-pwa/docs/state-management.md

               └─ foobar.system.ts
 ```

-An application module named `foobar` with sub-states named `foo` and `bar` serves as an example.
+An application module named `foobar` with substates named `foo` and `bar` serves as an example.
 The files handling NgRx store should then be contained in the folder `foobar`.
-Each sub-state should aggregate its store components in separate subfolders correspondingly named `foo` and `bar`:
+Each substate should aggregate its store components in separate subfolders correspondingly named `foo` and `bar`:

 - *foo.actions.ts*: This file contains all action creators for the `foo` state.
 Additionally, a bundle type aggregating all action creators and an enum type with all action types is contained here.